calcuis/quiz-compiler/README.md

 The application allows the user to take a quiz with multiple-choice questions, providing feedback on each answer and displaying the final score at the end.
 The questions and options are loaded from a JSON file (questions.json).

-*Please refer to xxx for Editor's code.
+*Please refer to item-editor-json repo for Editor's code review.